 When your teen gets a driver's license, it's important to set some rules of the road beyond the relevant driving laws.
 By clearly defining your expectations before you hand over the car keys, you'll reduce the risk of frustrating conflicts, costly crashes, and other problems.
 What's more, you'll feel more confident about your teen's safety.

-The rules you establish may cover a wide range of factors such as seatbelts, passengers, curfews, and dealing with distractions like cell phones.
+Set rules to cover a range of factors, such as seatbelts, passengers, curfews, and dealing with distractions like cellphones.
 Try to involve your teen in the process of creating the rules and consequences.

 Topics to consider include:

-It's wise to prohibit multitasking while behind the wheel, whether it's text messaging, making phone calls, or operating a GPS or MP3 player.
+Ban multitasking behind the wheel, whether it's text messaging, making phone calls, or operating a GPS or MP3 player.
 Give your teen alternatives to these bad habits, like pulling into a parking lot to answer and make calls and plotting directions before leaving for an unfamiliar place.
 And be sure to set a good example in the way you handle distractions while driving.

 Many states restrict the number or ages of passengers that teens can have when they first get their license.
 Learn the rules in your state and consider adding others based on your child's driving experience, temperament, and the driving situations likely to occur.

-You might want to start by prohibiting your teen from driving with peers, then loosening the restriction as your teen gains experience and comfort.
+You might want to start by not letting your teen drive with friends, then loosening the restriction as your teen gains experience and comfort.
 But remember: the more teen passengers in the car, the greater the crash risk.

 Ease teens into driving after dark.
 While many states' provisional licenses don't require teens to be home until midnight, you might want to set an earlier curfew, then extend it as you see fit.
-Driving at night is even more dangerous for new drivers.
+Driving at night is riskier than daytime driving for all drivers, and even more dangerous for new drivers.